 The wooden buildings of Kauppila farm need constant maintenance and many of them have fallen into disrepair.
 The core problems almost always circle around the decomposition of the building materials due to exposition to moisture.
 Many of the buildings at Kauppila farm have roofs made of thin wooden shingles (“päre”) which have a particularly limited life span.
 An important feature of the cultural landscape are also the traditional spruce fences (“riukuaita”), which are made from split trunks of young spruce trees, which are tied together with spruce branches.

 The maintenance of wooden architecture requires constant renewal of building materials and knowledge of traditional skills and materials.
-The volunteers will be able to experience and learn about the methods and challenges of preserving traditional wooden architecture in the north.
-In particular, they will learn to repair and renew wood shingle roofs and the method of building traditional fences from young spruce trunks.
-If there will be time left also some timber reparations might be carried out.
+During the project, the volunteers have been able to experience and learn about the methods and challenges of preserving traditional wooden architecture in the north.
+In particular, they learned to repair and renew wood shingle roofs and the method of building traditional fences from young spruce trunks.

-The project will take place from July, 21st, to August, 2nd, 2019 and is organized by the Regional Museum of Finland Proper and the City of Laitila, in partnership with European Heritage Volunteers.
+The project has been organised by the Regional Museum of Finland Proper and the City of Laitila, in partnership with European Heritage Volunteers.